Pirates

 Jack

 Not the words.
 No. But, the meaning.
 Yes.
 Like the moon there.
-He would toast the moon and tell it that he is lost here in the black see with no loved ones near.
+He would toast the moon and tell it that he be lost here in the black sea with no loved ones near.
+He worried that the moon didn't recognize him, being so far from home.

 (JACK raises his own drink to the moon.
 FINN sees this and raises his as well.)